a-r-m-i-n/dce/Documentation/Introduction/Index.rst

 You can easily hide unused elements or fields, but it is not that easy to build new content element types (CTypes).

-If you want to extend content elements in TYPO3 natively, you need to write an extension and provide the custom TCA configuration.
-Also, you need to provide a hook, if you want to define the look-like of your content element in the backend as well.
+If you want to extend content elements in TYPO3 natively, you need to write an extension and provide the custom TCA configuration on your own.
+Also, you need to provide a hook or implement a preview renderer, if you want to define the look-like of your content element in the backend, too.

 Goals of DCE
 ------------